dahlbaek/datapackage-py/README.md

 }
 ```

-If we decide to improve it even more we could update the `dataresource.json` file and then open it again using local file name:
+If we decide to improve it further, we could update the `dataresource.json` file and then open it again using local file name:

 ```python
 resource = Resource('dataresource.json')
 # Continue the work
 ```

-It was onle basic introduction to the `Resource` class.
-To learn more let's take a look on `Resource` class API reference.
+This was only a basic introduction to the `Resource` class.
+To learn more let us take a look at the `Resource` class API reference.

 #### `Resource(descriptor={}, base_path=None, strict=False, storage=None, **options)`